JackDaniells121/GusTeryt/README.md

 Notice: Undefined property: stdClass::$Miejscowosc in /Users/Apple/Documents/Vol/TerytUpdate/test.php on line 209
 ```

-If You have this type errors i recomend You to try more delay script or just run scipt next day
+If You have this type errors i recomend You to try more delay script or just run scipt next day/next hour